WBK-Robotics/industrial-assembly-taskboard/source/wbk_challenge_overview.rst

 .. tip::

- Start with :doc:`assembly_instructions_taskboard` to build the base board, then add tasks from the submodules as desired.
+ Start with :doc:`0-Assembly_Instructions_Taskboard` to build the base board, then add tasks from the submodules as desired.

 Build Instructions